-Click for LIVESTOCK AVAILABLE NOW and species specific voltine and food plant information.
+Click for LIVESTOCK AVAILABLE NOW and specie specific voltine and food plant information.

 PLEASE, PLEASE, PLEASE -- READ THIS PAGE!!!
 Come back to it often.
 Compare.
 Make certain you are following instructions to the letter.
 If your caterpillars are dying, they are probably dehydrating due to improper set-up of their habitat.
 This is what you need to do and how to do it!!!!
 Do not mix and match rearing methods.
 Method 1 is super simple yet effective.
 Method 2 is more natural.